 Careers & Outcomes

 Goldwater Scholar obtained Ph.D. and medical degree

 Jeremy Johnson '13 obtained both a medical degree and a Ph.D. at the University of Kentucky.
-As a student at Roanoke, he was a chemistry major with a math minor.
-He earned the prestigious Goldwater Scholarship, as well.
-Johnson worked closely with Dr. Vernon Miller, his undergraduate research advisor and describes him as "a huge influence."
+As a student at Roanoke, he was a chemistry major with a math minor who earned the prestigious Goldwater Scholarship.
+Johnson worked closely with Dr. Vernon Miller, his undergraduate research advisor, and describes him as "a huge influence."